alexgf0/rag/README.md

         docker exec -it ollama bash
         ollama pull nomic-embed-text
     ```
-    2.2 You can check the installed models with (from inside the ollama contianer):
+    2.2 You can check the installed models with (from inside ollama's container):
     ```bash
         ollama list
     ```